Tooele Bit n' Spur Mutton Bustin' Buckle Championship

 “Mutton”’ Ropes will be provided and placed on each sheep by the handler.
 Ropes to be retrieved by the arena assistants after each ride.

-Up to 30 riders are allowed to compete during either Rodeo performance; July 3rd or July 4th.
+Up to 30 riders are allowed to compete during the 7pm Rodeo performance and 15 riders are allowed during the July 3rd halftime performance.
 If pre-registration entries are less than 30 contestants, additional entries may be taken prior to the start of the Mutton Bustin’ event on July 3rd or July 4th.

 All Mutton Bustin’ contestants will receive a Professional Mutton Buster Certificate and a bag of candy or similar prize.